karlwettin/json-simple-kalle/README.txt

 and rather similar to XMLStreamReader.
 Also see BufferedJSONStreamReader.
 For examples see BeanCodec that is built using above.

+Caveat emptor:

+  * Does NOT (yet) support arrays (nor matrices of arrays).
+Workaround, use some sort of Collection.
+  * Does NOT (yet) support Map.
+Not even sure how this should be mapped to JSON.

 Simple bean serialization example:

     CodecRegistry registry = new CodecRegistry();